-Topaz Lake, which is located along U.S. 395 at the Nevada-California state line, will open its 2015 fishing season, one half hour before sunrise, on Thursday, Jan.
+This is my annual reminder that Topaz Lake, located along U.S. 395 at the Nevada-California state line will open its 2009 fishing season, one half hour before sunrise, on Thursday, Jan.
 1.

-If the weather is decent, if you don’t have a massive hangover, if you like to fish and if you don’t have anything else planned, this could be a fun way to start the New Year.
-Bundle up though because daytime temperatures in the area are not expected break 30 degrees.
+If the weather is decent, if you don’t have a hang-over, if you like to fish and you don’t have anything else planned, this could be a fun (and perhaps a little bit profitable) way to start the New Year.

-Are you interested?
-Well if you are, here is some miscellaneous information that might entice you to travel there to fish on Jan.
+Well if you are, here is some info that just might entice you to travel to Topaz Lake to fish there on Jan.
 1:

 How to get there: